rikardh/allinone-contrail-command/readme.md

   systemctl start docker
   systemctl enable docker
 ```
 You need 2 files to move forward.
-Put these in the /root directory of your AIO server.
-Otherwise you'll need to change the path in the docker command further down where you see "/root...."
+Put these in the /root directory of your AIO server. if you choose another path you'll need to change the path in the docker command further down where you see "/root/\<file>"
 The files are included in the repo and called:
 ```
-command_servers.yml
+command_servers.yml           # Describes Contrail Command install
-instances.yml
+instances.yml                 # Describes Contrail/Openstack install
 ```
 You need to change some stuff in them.
 I have marked changes required with "<>".
 This is where things usually go wrong like missing information, wrong info or just plain typos.
 I mean, we are all in a hurry ;)